flesch/dynamodb-get-expression-attributes/README.md

 ## Limitations

 * The attribute name placeholders are assumed to be the same as the keys in your database.
 A `KeyConditionExpression` like `#yr = :yyyy` won't work.
+This can be fixed by providing an `ExpressionAttributeNames` attribute.
 * Only attribute names and values included in the "`data`" object are used.
 Defining a placeholder in only an expression but not "`data`" will not work.

 ## Changelog

-* [v2.1.0](https://github.com/flesch/dynamodb-get-expression-attributes/releases/tag/v2.0.0): Doesn't clobber the existing ExpressionAttributeNames and ExpressionAttributeValues attributes
+* [v2.1.0](https://github.com/flesch/dynamodb-get-expression-attributes/releases/tag/v2.1.0): Doesn't clobber the existing `ExpressionAttributeNames` and `ExpressionAttributeValues` attributes.
 * [v2.0.0](https://github.com/flesch/dynamodb-get-expression-attributes/releases/tag/v2.0.0): Creates `ExpressionAttributeNames` and `ExpressionAttributeValues` using a provided `KeyConditionExpression`, `FilterExpression` and/or `ProjectionExpression` and a "`data`" object.
 * [v1.0.0](https://github.com/flesch/dynamodb-get-expression-attributes/releases/tag/v1.0.0): Creates `ExpressionAttributeNames` and `ExpressionAttributeValues` from a provided "`data`" object.